General and Eligibility

 NACA and its membership are benefiting from the people who have fought and died in the struggle for civil rights and economic justice.
 NACA continues this struggle through the active participation of its membership.
 Because of its advocacy and state-of-the-art operations, NACA’s purchase program is even better than it sounds.

 The Purchase Program Homebuyer Workshop and basic counseling are free, however NACA membership is required to have access to the NACA mortgage, additional counseling and other services.
-The current annual membership fee is a nominal $25 per household for as long as the Member is the Purchase Program and has a loan through NACA.
+The current annual membership fee is a nominal $36 per household, prorated at $3 per month, for as long as the Member is in the Purchase Program and has a loan through NACA.
 There is also a nominal fee for credit report pulls refunded at closing by the lender.

 Yes.
 There is no limit on purchasing other properties as long as the Member lives in the property purchased through NACA and they continue to have the NACA Mortgage.
 If the Member refinances or pays off the NACA Mortgage they would not have the occupancy requirement.